nenyeokanumee/cybersecurity-portfolio/02-networking/3-networking-fundamentals/README.md

 7. Application Layer (User Interface): This is the user interface.
 This is where the user uses the software on the computer.
 It provides network services directly to end users.
 Example: HTTP, FTP.
 The application layer is in charge of what you see on your screen.

-## Popular Mnemonic: Please Do Not Throw Sausage Pizza Away
+## Popular Mnemonic to Remember OSI model: Please Do Not Throw Sausage Pizza Away

 ## TCP/IP